POLYCAB INDIA LIMITED (NSE: POLYCAB) Q3 2026 Earnings Call dated Jan. 16, 2026

 Puneet Gulati

-Praveen see largely, as Shashank had mentioned, largely see restocking happening mostly on wire rather than cable.
-Generally when our distributors talk inventory, they maintain roughly 30 days worth of inventory.
-At the end of the previous quarter or beginning of this quarter, the channel inventory was in the percentage of around 40 to 45 days.
+So, Puneet, see, as Shashank had mentioned, we largely see restocking happening mostly on wires rather than cables.
+Generally, when our distributors stock inventory, they maintain roughly 30 days worth of inventory.
+At the end of the previous quarter or beginning of this quarter, the channel inventory was in the range of around 40 to 45 days.
 So around 10, 15 days of additional inventory was there.
-But of course the demand is pretty.
-Strong even till date in this quarter we have seen very good sales happening and there is definitely very good secondary and tertiary sales which are also happening.

 Puneet Gulati